 In collaboration with a faculty member, chemistry majors undertake a research project in an area of their own interest.
 Research projects completed in recent years include:

-- Elemental analysis of archaeological artifacts from an ancient Roman villa
+- Analysis of archaeological artifacts from ancient Roman and Etruscan sites

 - Analysis of the factors that influence the infrared spectra of pollen grains